Antoine-62/Advanced-Internet-Applications-laboratory-ASP.net-webpage/README.md

 **Description :** The aim of the exercice was to learn ASP.NET Web Pages technology, the Razor view engine and the basics of C# language by following a tutorial.
 Because it was not obligatory, I didn't do the question n°7.
 Honnestly I am a not a big fan of this technology, and I prefered to spend more time on another project.
 In this description, I will describe the code and answer to all tutorial's questions.
+**The code is located in WebApplication1 directory, not in packages directory**

 ## Question 2